saidvandeklundert/go/README.md

 | single element type        | different types of fields  |
 | Dynamic number of elements | fixed number of fields     |

+Since methods can be defined on types, a struct can 'equiped' with methods.
+To add a method to a struct, you need to create a function that takes the struct as a receiver.
+This is specified between the `func` keyword and the method name.

 ```go
 // Define struct / blueprint
 type NetworkDevice struct {